Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Local Preliminaries

 Now let the level of $V$ be larger than that of $W$.
 We write the zeta integral in the Iwasawa coordinates as

-Using rapid decay of $V$ as in \eqref{rapid-decay-nonarch} we may restrict the above $A_{n}$ integral on $a_1\ll\dots\ll a_n$ where the the implied constants depend only on $S_d(V)$ polynomially for some $d$.
-We use Sobolev embedding to bound $\pi(k)W(a)\ll_{K_n} S_{d'}(W)$ for some $d'>0$.
-So the zeta integral becomes absolutely convergent for some large $\Re(s)$ and bounded by $S_d(V)S_{d'}(W)$.
+Using rapid decay of $V$ as in \eqref{rapid-decay-nonarch} we may restrict the inner integral to $a_1\ll\dots\ll a_n$ where the the implied constants depend only on the level of $V$ and polynomially so.
+We use the Sobolev inequality to bound $\pi(k)W(a)\ll_{K_n} S_{d}(W)$ for some $d>0$.
+So the zeta integral becomes absolutely convergent for some large $\Re(s)$ and bounded by

+for some $d'$ and $d''$ depending on $d$.
 Thus the claim follows for $V,W$ being $\mathfrak{D}$-eigenvectors.
-The general claim now follows from \cite[S4d]{MV2010subconvexity}.
+The general claim now follows from \cite[\S2.4.4, S4d]{MV2010subconvexity}.

 So far we have proved that for a general local field $F$ and $\Re(s)$ sufficiently positive the assertion in the lemma follows.
 Now if $\Re(s)$ is sufficiently negative then we use the local functional equation \eqref{local-functional-equation}, and the bounds in \eqref{gamma-factor-bound} and \eqref{conductor-inequality} to conclude that $\Psi(1/2+s,V,W)$ satisfies the claim in the lemma (by absorbing the powers of the conductor into the Sobolev norms).
 We conclude our proof by an application of the Phragm\'en--Lindel\"of convexity principle. \end{proof}